tronprotocol/documentation-en/docs/introduction/overview.md

 ## 4.3 SolidityNode
 ### 4.3.1 SolidityNode Introduction
-SolidityNode only synchronize solidified blocks data from the fullNode it specifies, It also provie api service.
+SolidityNode only synchronizes solidified block data from the fullNode it specifies.
+It also provides api service.
 ### 4.3.2 SolidityNode Deployment
 Please refer to [TRON-Deployment](https://github.com/tronprotocol/tron-deployment)
 ### 4.3.3 Recommended Hardware Configuration